Consumer medicine information

 • sweating

-• dizziness
+• drowsiness, dizziness

-Recognising these mild to moderate symptoms early may allow you to take the necessary steps to avoid more serious hypoglycaemia.
+Recognising these mild to moderate hypoglycaemic symptoms early may allow you to take the necessary steps to avoid more serious hypoglycaemia.

-Severe symptoms of hypoglycaemia may include:
+Symptoms of severe hypoglycaemia can include:

 • disorientation